 Generation of the data set

-Before any dataset can be generated, imports are necessary to work later:
+Before a dataset can be created, imports are necessary for later work:

 Then we define a function in which the sine function is evaluated.